-- 1) Open the Graphics Styles dialog (Figure 283) using one of the following methods: - Go to Format > Styles > Edit Style on the Menu bar. - Use the keyboard shortcut F11 (macOS $\Re+T$ ) to open the Styles deck on the Sidebar, then right-click on a style and select Modify from the context menu. - Click on Styles on the Sidebar to open the Styles deck, then right-click on a style and select Modify from the context menu. - 2) Click on Dimensioning to open the Dimensioning page in the dialog. - 3) Make the changes required to dimensioning using the various options in the Line and Legend sections on the Dimensioning page. - 4) Click OK to save the changes and close the Graphic Styles dialog. - 5) To reset the dimensioning options to the default properties of the template, open the Graphics Style dialog, then click on Standard.
+- 1) Open the Graphics Styles dialog (Figure 282) using one of the following methods: - Go to Format > Styles > Edit Style on the Menu bar. - Use the keyboard shortcut F11 (macOS $\Re+T$ ) to open the Styles deck on the Sidebar, then right-click on a style and select Modify from the context menu. - Click on Styles on the Sidebar to open the Styles deck, then right-click on a style and select Modify from the context menu. - 2) Click on Dimensioning to open the Dimensioning page in the dialog. - 3) Make the changes required to dimensioning using the various options in the Line and Legend sections on the Dimensioning page.